iotaledger/tangle.js/tools/tangle-cli/README.md

-  tcli channel anchor   Anchors a message to an IOTA Streams Channel tcli channel fetch    Fetches one message previously anchored tcli channel inspect  Inspects an Streams Channel, visiting all messages
+  tcli channel anchor   Anchors a message to an IOTA Streams Channel tcli channel fetch    Fetches one message previously anchored tcli channel inspect  Inspects an Streams Channel, visiting all messages tcli channel seed     Creates a new seed to be used to interact with channels
-                            anchored with the same seed
-  tcli channel seed     Creates a new seed to be used to interact with
-                            anchoring channels

 Options:
   --version  Show version number                                       [boolean]